Proven-Paradox/shaper-system/Handbook.md

 * At least one player.
 * Access to this page: https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md
 * Each player will need a [Character sheet](https://docs.google.com/spreadsheets/d/1SpLmm85PxUhJBP4AtJBr99vJqZO9HvnlGro7OmUJT9A/edit?usp=sharing)
-* A pair of 10-sided dice for each player (also called d10s).
-ALL rolls in S3 are made with d10s; any time "die" or "dice" are referenced in the rules, it is always a d10.
+* A pair of 10-sided dice for each player (also called d10s). *ALL* rolls in S3 are made with d10s; any time "die" or "dice" are referenced in the rules, it is always a d10.
   * Alternatively a random number generator, which can be found for free online.
-* If you're playing face to face, Pencil and paper

-> Do NOT use pen or something you can’t easily erase for anything.
-Trust me.
+* If you're playing face to face, Pencil and paper.
+(Do not use pen or something you can’t easily erase.)

 ### Recommended but not vital:
 * A play mat with grid sections large enough to house multiple characters or a dry erase surface to help keep track of character positions